labor law guide

-The current minimum wage for tipped employees is $2.63.
+The current minimum wage for tipped employees is $2.64.

-Employees are allowed to participate in tip pooling arrangements.
+Arkansas law allows employees to participate in tip pooling arrangements.
 They must consent to participating in arrangements where the employer collects all tips and redistributes them according to a predetermined policy.

 Arkansas does not require employers to provide meal breaks.

 If employers choose to provide breaks, breaks less than 20 minutes must be paid.
 Meal periods do not need to be paid as long as the employees are free to do as they wish.

 Lactating employees must be provided with a private place that is close to their work area to express milk and reasonable break time to do so.
 The space may not be a toilet stall.

 Employers may require employees to take their lactation breaks during their rest and meal breaks if possible and that they make reasonable efforts to minimize disruption to the operations of the business.